GoogleCloudPlatform/marketing-analytics-jumpstart/infrastructure/terraform/README.md

 Make sure the prerequisites listed in the [parent README](../README.md) are met.
-You can run the script from [Cloud Shell](https://cloud.google.com/shell/docs/using-cloud-shelld.google.com/shell/docs/using-cloud-shell) or a Linux machine or Mac with `gcloud` command installed.
+You can run the script from [Cloud Shell](https://cloud.google.com/shell/docs/using-cloud-shelld.google.com/shell/docs/using-cloud-shell) or a Linux machine or a Mac with `gcloud` command installed.
+The instructions provided are for the Cloud Shell installation.

 ## Installation Guide